1. Docs

 2. Pick a plan and complete checkout

-3. Your API key is displayed immediately and emailed to you
+3. Your API key is displayed immediately and emailed to you.
+Mint additional keys (secret or publishable) from your account page anytime.

 No account required.
 No approval queue.
 Instant activation.